x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9bzdeo000602la2pgc8jgv.md

 ## How Lovable Works

 At its core, Lovable is an AI‑assisted development platform that connects a natural‑language chat interface to a full‑stack codebase.
-You describe the desired behaviour or feature in plain language and Lovable’s agent breaks the request down into tasks, writes or modifies React and TypeScript components, updates database schemas and security policies, and deploys your changes.
+You describe the desired behaviour or feature in plain language, and Lovable’s agent breaks the request down into tasks, writes or modifies React and TypeScript components, updates database schemas and security policies, and deploys your changes.
 The platform supports two complementary modes:

 * **Chat Mode** – Use this conversational mode to explore your codebase, inspect functions, ask architectural questions and plan changes.
 Each message costs one credit.
 Chat Mode is perfect for debugging, planning new features or verifying database relationships before committing to a larger refactor.